HELLO VIBE MOTORS

 Assignment: The purpose of this experiment is to explore the possibilities of a single vibration motor controlled by an Arduino.

 1- Upload the “Blink” example to your Arduino.
 Using alligator clips and wires, connect the vibrating motor to the appropriate Arduino output pin, as you would an LED except without the resistor.
-For our purposes it does not matter which lead of the motor is attached to the output pin or which is connected to ground.
+For our purposes, it does not matter which lead of the motor is attached to the output pin or which is connected to the ground.
 Once your circuit is wired, power it up and explore how it feels.

 Response: By placing our hands, especially our fingers on the engine, we perceive the high-range vibration of the engine, the rapid oscillation of this sketch caused the vibration motor to jump, hitting my hand hard.